xybercommander/Prarambh/README.md

 ### 5️⃣ Ready Steady Go... :turtle: :rabbit2:

-Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https:/shagun25/SheHeroes/github.com//pulls).
+Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating

 <br>